 Are you feeling stuck as you analyze your qualitative data?

-Do you want to be more engaged in your qualitative work?
+Do you want to learn analytic tools that will keep you more engaged in your qualitative work?

 Our Qualitative Data Analysis Camp fosters data-based decision-making, reflection and strategizing about your analysis approach with guidance from the ResearchTalk mentor team.